-The 2020 BMW X7 is the seven-seat SUV with the upper crust.
-The BMW X7 has three rows of seats as standard, and 6 feet can sit 6 feet behind others, 6 seats behind others.
+The 2020 BMW X7 is a seven-seat SUV with the upper crust.
+The BMW X7 has three rows of seats as standard, and 6 feet can sit 6 feet behind others, and 6 seats behind others.
 The loading space is predictably good behind the second row for such a long SUV.
 If there are three rows, you should buy new clothes when you arrive at your final destination.
 The X7 xDrive40i SUVs get a Turbo Inline 6 that delivers 335 horsepower and 330 pound-feet of torque and is combined with 8-speed automatic and all-wheel drive.
 It rolls the X7 to 60 mph in less than six seconds, when that’s important in a three-row SUV, and effortlessly takes it up a mountain.
-The Turbo-6 is refined, smooth and mostly effortless.
+The Turbo-6 is refined, smooth, and mostly effortless.

 BMW equips every 2020 X7 with automatic emergency braking, blind-spot monitors, active lane control and parking sensors.
 Spend more and get more: BMW’s active driver assistance functions make stop-and-go traffic child’s play.
 Well-heeled buyers would do well with basic versions, but the X7 is great in top specs.
 We like the M50i because of its superior power and luxury and properties that compete with the Rolls-Royce Cullinan.

 The BMW X7 includes all-wheel drive, leatherette upholstery, 21-inch wheels, adjustable air suspension, a panoramic sunroof, power-adjustable and heated front seats, four-zone climate control, three rows of seats and LED headlights, an electric one Tailgate, active safety functions, wireless smartphone charger, Android Auto and Apple CarPlay compatibility, a digital 12.3-inch instrument cluster and a 12.3-inch touchscreen for infotainment.